Medical Alert Systems: What Works, What Doesn’t, and Who Needs One?

 Monitored vs. Unmonitored

-Unmonitored systems don’t connect to a central monitoring center.
+Unmonitored medical alert systems don’t connect to a central monitoring center.
 Instead, they automatically connect to an emergency contact or 911.
-A downside of unmonitored systems is that an older adult may not always need 911 when an incident occurs.
-In that case, emergency personnel arrive at their home without important contextual information.
-Additionally, with an unmonitored system, the person’s emergency contacts may miss the alert notification.
+A downside of unmonitored systems is that you may not always need 911 when an incident occurs.
+In that case, emergency personnel arrive at your home without important contextual information.
+Additionally, with an unmonitored system, there’s a risk that your emergency contacts will miss the alert notification, leaving you without help for a longer period of time.

 In-Home vs. Mobile

-Fall detection technology can be built into the medical alert system to sense when your family member has fallen.
-By using accelerometers to measure speed and acceleration, it can sense abrupt changes in movement that indicate a sudden drop or impact.
+Fall detection technology can be built into the medical alert system to sense when a fall has occurred.
+By using accelerometers to measure speed and acceleration, it senses abrupt changes in movement that indicate a sudden drop or impact.

-Fall detection features can (and often do) trigger false alarms.
-When selecting a device, it's important for the older adult and their family to ask specific questions about the accuracy and sensitivity of the fall detection.
-They should also understand what exactly happens when a fall is detected and whether the alert can be manually overridden.
+Fall detection features can trigger false alarms.
+When selecting a device, ask specific questions about the accuracy and sensitivity of the fall detection.
+You should also understand what exactly happens when a fall is detected and whether the alert can be manually overridden.

 GPS Tracking